 Short reports about each of the four proposed practices, to be carried out and evaluated individually or in a group.
 The marks correspond to 20% of the final grade, both in the semester and in the additional evaluations.
 The marks for these reported are not kept in successive academic years, unless the student has failed in two exams (first, June and second, September or December) of the pervious academic year.
 In that case, the student can request the lecturer to keep the evaluation of the practices for a single academic year.

-A mid-term exam including units 1 and 2, tentatively scheduled by March 30, 2020, with a total weight of 40% of the final mark.
+1. A mid-term exams about units 1 and 2, with a weight of 40% of the final mark.
 The duration of the exam will be 1h 45min, and it consists of 2-4 problems and/or short questions with theoretical and/or practical content.
 To pass the exam it is necessary to obtain at least half of the marks.
 Mid-term marks are not kept for the additional evaluations in the same academic year.

 Additional exams (September or December):

-Single exam about the whole course (units 1-4), with marks corresponding to 80% of the final grade.
+Single exam, with marks corresponding to 80% of the final grade.
 The duration is 2h 30 min, and will consist of 3-5 problems and/or short questions with theoretical and/or practical content.

 1. In the correction of problems and questions it will be assessed: (a) the correct response, result, calculus and numerical outcomes, (b) the logical and formal development and presentation, and (c) the discussion of the result and the conclusions obtained with regard to the questions posed in the exam.